Ventricular Tachycardia (VT)

 If your healthcare provider diagnoses VT, follow his or her treatment plan closely.
-Take all medicines as prescribed.
-And tell your provider about any medicines you may be taking for other health problems.
+Take all medicines as prescribed and tell your provider about any medicines you may be taking for other health problems.
 Discuss your alcohol, tobacco, or caffeine use with your medical team.
-These things can contribute to an irregular heartbeat.

 When should I call my healthcare provider?

-If you have any of these symptoms, seek immediate medical help:
+If you have any of these symptoms, seek medical help right away:

 - Chest pain